maschkef/little-linux-helper/README.md

 <summary>❗ Known Issues and Limitations</summary>

 Here is a list of known issues, limitations, or behaviors you might encounter when using the scripts.

-* **Backups:**
+* **System Compatibility:**
-    * **BTRFS Backup:** The BTRFS backup and restore functions are now moved to the modules `modules/backup/mod_btrfs_backup.sh` and `modules/backup/mod_btrfs_restore.sh`.
-The other backup methods (TAR, RSYNC) are less intensively tested.
+    * Primary testing environment: Arch Linux (main system) and Debian (Proxmox services)
+    * Other distributions may have unknown compatibility issues, though scripts are designed for broad compatibility
+    * Some features require specific package managers or system tools

 * **Advanced Log Analysis (`scripts/advanced_log_analyzer.py`):**
-    * This script is less intensively tested and has known limitations regarding log format recognition, character encoding, and the complexity of its regular expressions (see `docs/advanced_log_analyzer.md` for details).
+    * Known limitations regarding log format recognition and character encoding
+    * Complex regular expressions may not handle all log variations
+    * See `docs/advanced_log_analyzer.md` for detailed limitations and usage notes

+* **Module-Specific Limitations:**
+    * **BTRFS Operations**: Requires BTRFS filesystem and appropriate privileges
+    * **Docker Security**: Scanning depth and accuracy depend on Compose file complexity
+    * **Hardware Monitoring**: Temperature sensors require `lm-sensors` and proper hardware support

 </details>